 - lilac bushes

 What to look for?

-Ash/lilac borer and lesser peach tree borer adults begin to emerge when common lilac and Vanhoutte spirea bloom in early to mid May.
-Ash borer plants eggs underneath the bark and the resulting larvae bore into the trunk creating a tunneling system that damages the vascular tissue.
-The tunneling effect the larvae create harms the tree by ruining its ability to transport much needed water and nutrients from the roots to the branches and leaves.
+Ash/lilac borer and lesser peach tree borer adults begin to emerge when common lilac and Vanhoutte spirea bloom in early- to mid-May.
+Ash borer deposits eggs underneath the bark, and the resulting larvae bore into the trunk -creating a tunneling system that damages the vascular tissue.
+The tunneling effect harms the tree by ruining its ability to transport water and nutrients from the roots to the branches and leaves.

-The first line of defense for these pests is to have a healthy tree.
-Ash borer prefer stressed trees that have other problems such as but not limited to:
+The first line of defense for these pests is simply to maintain a healthy tree.
+Ash borers prefer stressed trees that have other problems such as:

-By identifying what may be stressing the tree you may be able to do a relatively easy fix that will make the tree more robust, allowing the tree to defend itself against attacks.
+By identifying what may be stressing the tree, you may be able to implement a relatively easy fix that will make the tree more robust, allowing the tree to defend itself against attacks.

-If the tree is nutrient deficient a deep root fertilization can strengthen the tree against these pests.
-Ash trees have a tendency to become overgrown quickly making it difficult for the tree to process energy.
-If this is the case we recommend you get a tree trimming.
+If the tree is nutrient deficient, a deep root fertilization can strengthen the tree against these pests.
+Ash trees have a tendency to become overgrown quickly, making it difficult for the tree to process energy.
+If this is the case, we recommend you begin with tree trimming.